saiyam0211/CVMitra/CONTRIBUTION.md

-# 🌟 Contribution Guide - CVMitra
+# 🌟 Contribution Guide - NaukriMaker

-Thank you for considering contributing to **CVMitra**!
+Thank you for considering contributing to **NaukriMaker**!
 We welcome all contributions, whether you're fixing bugs, adding features, or improving documentation.
 Follow this guide to get started. 🚀

 ---